ericpalafox96/cse15l-lab-reports/lab_report3.md

 Note: The `*` at the end of each line is searching through all of the files in the current working directory.

-Example 1: `-l` - This command is checking all files to match the pattern but this will only include those that do contain the given keyword within the file itself.
-This would certainly be useful when needing to find text that contains a specific keyword.
+Example 1: `-l` - This command is checking all files to match the pattern but this will only include those that do contain the given pattern within the file itself.
+This would certainly be useful when needing to find text that matches a specific pattern.

-- In this example we are looking for any files which contain `bcr` within the file itself.
+- In this example we are looking for any files which contain `Giuliani` within the file `chapter-9.txt`, we are given an output of the name of the file if it does match this pattern.
 ```
-ericpalafox@Erics-iMac biomed % grep -l "bcr" *
+ericpalafox@Erics-iMac 911report % grep -l "Giuliani" chapter-9.txt
-1471-2164-3-6.txt
+chapter-9.txt
-ericpalafox@Erics-iMac biomed %
+ericpalafox@Erics-iMac 911report %
 ```

-- In this example we are looking for any files which contain `Guiliani` within the file itself.
+- In this example we are looking for any files which contain `Guiliani` within the any of the files located in the current working directory, we are given the names of the files which match this pattern.
 ```
 ericpalafox@Erics-iMac 911report % grep -l "Giuliani" *
 chapter-13.5.txt